MingJae92/athelete-tracking-app/README.md

 ## Getting Started

-Git clone project---> npm i ---> npm run dev, then the application will load.
+Git clone project---> npm i ---> npm run dev, then the application will load to http://localhost:3000/

 First, run the development server: